Luckyseer/Lenskart-scraper/README.md

 # Dependancies
 You'll need Python and Beautiful soup to run this
+You will also need selenium for downloading the images(optional) along with having firefox installed with geckodriver in PATH.

 # How To Use
 Enter links of lenskart products into the links.txt folder(make sure not to leave any whitespace)